opatiny/octanis-internship-workbook/docs/general/dailyReports.md

 - started familiarizing with the c syntax and linked list specifically

 TODO:

 - [x] install CubeMX on Xenial
 - [ ] try to get distance sensor output using bare metal code
 - [ ] find a way to have exact time on microcontroller in CubeMX -> be able to execute a task every 12 hours
-- [ ] make pump output part 6mm longer
+- [x] make pump output part 6mm longer

+### 2019.10.04

+- start print of hinge bent for vacrob flap
+- laser-cut pump face in plexiglass
+- modify design of pump output part